AlwaysRightInstitute/alwaysrightinstitute.github.io/_posts/2015-12-04-swift-on-linux-in-vbox-on-osx.md

 ## Emacs

 But wait, we are not quite done yet.
 What about Emacs?
 Everyone needs Emacs!
-Lets install Emacs, and IAmLeeg's Swift mode.
+Let's install Emacs, and IAmLeeg's Swift mode.

     sudo apt-get install emacs